While reading John Waters’ latest book, Mr. Know-It-All (Pub: Farrar, Straus and Giroux), he hit upon something I’ve been thinking a lot about lately:

 There are also those who dub themselves this or that type of creative person without the experience, talent or understanding of what it takes to actually earn that title.
-You can’t just call yourself a heart surgeon and go out and perform open-heart surgery, you know.
+After all, you can’t just call yourself a heart surgeon and go out and perform open-heart surgery.

 And on the other end of the spectrum, there are Islanders who actually achieve success and/or recognition beyond our shores; painters, musicians, writers.
 And many of them remain here while helping to build the reputation of the Island’s cultural scene elsewhere.